 Natural disasters are inevitable.
 Deaths of our dear ones are not the only loss.
 Helpless animals die; money and property are lost; and worst of all, victims often lose faith or get disheartened.
-Apart from these losses, natural disasters also bring in a great risk of epidemic breakout and other challenges post-the-flood.
+Apart from these losses, natural disasters also bring a great risk of an epidemic breakout and other challenges post-the-flooded.

-Keep Your Skin Covered: No matter where and when you start, as precautionary measures before entering the affected areas, ensure you are wearing full clothes, gloves, socks and boots (the thicker and longer the boots, the better).
+No matter where and when you start, as precautionary measures before entering the flooded-affected areas, ensure you are wearing full clothes, gloves, socks, and boots (the thicker and longer the boots, the better).

 Note: Do not try to use your discretion about whether the snake is venomous or non-venomous.
 In either case, you need to rush to the hospital.

-Gas & Electrical Appliances: The first thing you do before entering the house is to switch the electrical mains off, check for gas/kerosene leakage.
+The first thing you do before entering the house is to switch the electrical mains off, and check for gas/kerosene leakage.
 To avoid accidents, keep all the gas and electrical appliances off until the entire house is free of water.

-Stay Updated: Continue to listen to the radio, local news or other information sources to stay updated on the status of local water safety, changes in conditions.
+Continue to listen to the radio, local news, or other information sources to stay updated on the status of local water safety, and changes in conditions.
 Wait until the water is declared as fit-to-use by authorizations and then continue usage.

-We hope this helped and we from MedPlus wish you a fast and recovery!
+We hope this helped and we from MedPlus wish you a fast recovery!